-To the immediate west of Balaclava Station is the station car park, which is the site for a mixed private and community housing development.
+To the immediate west of Balaclava Station is the station car park, which has been identified as the site for a mixed private and community housing development.
 Further to the west sees an urban fabric composed of traditional fine grain housing.

-Adapted from the Carlisle Street Urban Design Framework, November 2009 area of study
+(This text has been adapted from the Carlisle Street Urban Design Framework, November 2009)

+area of study

 The masterplanning process will be undertaken in two distinct stages.
 Stage 1 (comprising Precincts One to Four) is detailed within this report.
 Precinct Five (the Balaclava Walk Southern Link), will be further addressed in Stage 2 of the Masterplan.

 Area of study

-Precinct One: Carlisle Street Interface and Transport Node
+(1) Precinct One: Carlisle Street Interface and Transport Node

-As the gateway to both Balaclava Station and Balaclava Walk, it is proposed that this precinct will provide a high quality civic space for shoppers, commuters and residents alike

-Precinct Two: Marlborough Street Housing and Balaclava Station

-- > The current station car park will be redeveloped as mixed private and community housing; forming an important interface with the station's new western entry - > The precinct also covers Balaclava Station's platforms, access ramps and the land to the immediate east
+- > As the gateway to both Balaclava Station and Balaclava Walk, it is proposed that this precinct will become a transport node and provide a high quality civic space for shoppers, commuters and residents alike - (2) Precinct Two: Marlborough Street Housing and Balaclava Station - > The current station car park will be redeveloped as mixed private and community housing; forming an important interface with the station's new western entry - > The precinct also covers Balaclava Station's platforms, access ramps and the land to the immediate east

-Precinct Three: Balaclava Walk West/Balaclava Walk East
+3 Precinct Three: Balaclava Walk West/Balaclava Walk East